 Parakeets were first imported to Europe in the late 1830s and rapidly gained popularity as pets.
-This led to Australia — where most wild parakeets were being caught — to ban the exportation of parakeets in 1894, and parakeets were then bred and developed in captivity.
-The parakeet made its way to the United States in the 1920s and from around 1950, began exploding in popularity, leading it to be one of the most popular pet birds in the U.S. today.
+This led Australia—where most wild parakeets were being caught—to ban the exportation of parakeets in 1894, and parakeets were then bred and developed in captivity.
+The parakeet made their way to the United States in the 1920s and from around 1950, began exploding in popularity, leading them to be one of the most popular pet birds in the U.S. today.

 There are several different varieties of parakeets, including the Asiatic variety and grass parakeets.
 Even budgies are classed as parakeets.
 The terms “budgie” and “parakeet” are often used interchangeably, but this can make things confusing because while all budgies are parakeets, not all parakeets are budgies.

+The definition of what constitutes a parakeet varies between experts, but most agree that they all have hookbills and long tails and are generally smaller than other parrot species like Macaws or African Greys.
+On average, budgies have a lifespan of 5–10 years, but other parakeet varieties, like the Monk Parakeet, can live for up to 30 years in some cases!
 All parakeets are highly intelligent, social, and easy to look after.
-The definition of what constitutes a parakeet varies between experts, but most agree that they all have hookbills and long tails and are generally smaller than other parrot species like Macaws or African Greys.
-On average, budgies have a lifespan of 5-10 years, but other parakeet varieties, like the Monk Parakeet, can live for up to 30 years in some cases!
-Parakeets come in a massive variety of colors and markings but are all generally on the small side, usually no bigger than 14 inches in length.
+Parakeets also come in a massive variety of colors and markings but are generally on the small side, usually no bigger than 14 inches in length.

 Do Parakeets Make Good Pets?

-Parakeets make wonderful pets and they can be great companions.
-Most parakeets are social animals that form strong bonds with their owners and enjoy being held and petted — gently, of course!
-This means that they need daily interaction and attention from their owners, especially if they don’t have a partner.
+Parakeets make wonderful pets and can be great companions.
+Most parakeets are social animals that form strong bonds with their owners and enjoy being held and petted—gently, of course!
+This means they need daily interaction and attention from their owners, especially if they don’t have a partner.
 They are highly intelligent birds that can even learn to talk, so they need plenty of daily stimulation.